 What to do next?

-If you have received a Section 353-10 notice in relation to your taxation affairs, it is essential to obtain legal advice to ensure that the ATO are operating within their rights in requesting the respective information.
-If you require such assistance, please contact Waterhouse Lawyers on 02 9252 8746 or email@example.com.
+If you have received an ATO Investigation Request – a Section 353-10 notice – in relation to your taxation affairs, it is essential to obtain legal advice to ensure that the ATO are operating within their rights in requesting the respective information.
+If you require such assistance, please contact Waterhouse Lawyers on 1300 334 518 or firstname.lastname@example.org.